Lynn Patrick: Playing career

 Lester Patrick was managing the New York Rangers of the National Hockey League (NHL) in 1934 when his assistants convinced him to sign Lynn to a contract.
 Lester was hesitant, fearing that such a move would be labeled as nepotism.
 Nonetheless, the Rangers signed Lynn to a contract on November 4, 1934.
 He made his NHL debut on November 10, 1934, against the St. Louis Eagles.
 Lynn struggled in his rookie season of 1934–35, resulting in the criticism Lester feared.
 Lynn was often maligned by fans and the press, but was a steady presence for the Rangers over the next several seasons as he scored between 25 and 34 points in 48-game seasons between 1935–36 and 1939–40.
 His brother Muzz joined the team in 1938, and the pair were members of New York's 1940 Stanley Cup championship team.

 Playing on a line by Bryan Hextall and Phil Watson, Patrick developed into a leading offensive player for the Rangers.
 He recorded 44 points in 1940–41, then led the NHL with 32 goals in 1941–42.
 He was named to the NHL's first All-Star team, and to the second team in 1942–43.
 That season, Patrick set a career high with 61 points.
 Patrick then left the NHL for two years to serve with the United States military in the Second World War.
 He returned to the league for one final NHL season in 1945–46, but found that he lost his skating speed during his time off and switched from left wing to defence.
-It was his final season in the NHL.
 In 455 games over ten seasons, Patrick scored 145 goals and 335 points.